Yellamma Temple, Saundatti: Legend

 Jamadagni was pleased by Parashurama's devotion to him, he granted his son any boon of his choice.
 Parashurama wisely wished for his mother to be restored to life, and this was granted.
 Jamadagni used his powers to fix Renuka's head to her body and she was alive again.
 Another legend narrates that in the hurry to see his mother alive again, he took a dark-skinned woman's head and attached it to his mother's body.
 That's how Renuka was also called Yellamma.
 In the pictures of Yellamma, she has a darker face than her body which represents that she has another woman's head.
 Other legends narrate that when she was beheaded, Renuka's head multiplied by hundreds and moved to different regions in India.
 This inspired her transgender children to deify and worship her.

 The transgender children were found by their mother who accepted them as they were.
-From then on, Renuka alias Yellamma was known as the mother goddess of transgenders.
-Even today, you'll see a lot of transgenders on the temple premises.
+From then on, Renuka alias Yellamma was known as the mother goddess of transgender people.
+Even today, you'll see a lot of transgender people on the temple premises.

 But Parshuram left his mother and father.
 As he was Lord Vishnu's sixth incarnation, he was on his divine path.
 Later he became a disciple of Dattatreya.
 He started practising his penance and meditation with Lord Dattatreya in the Western Ghats.

 Later, Jamadagni was entrusted by Brahma to take care of the divine cow Kamadhenu. where Jamadagni was killed by Kartavirya Arjuna due to the latter's lust for the cow.
 And Renuka committed sati (where a woman, out of mourn, throws herself on the cremation fire of her husband).
 Parashurama avenged his parents' deaths by killing Kartavirya's army 21 times, to relieve the Earth of her burden.

 After this story, Parashurama returned to Dattatreya to continue his penances.
 Parashurama is a Chiranjeevi (immortal) being in Hindu Mythology.
 Parashurama is believed to be alive and does his penance in the Himalayas.
 His mentor, Dattatreya, still roams in the western ghats.